-When she is at it, it’s gets pretty funny plus annoying.
-You need to see or hear her in action to fully understand the picture I tried painting above.
-With that typed, it is interesting to recognize that she’s already imbibed something.
-Which is, “It is more honorable to say a NO she is more sure about, than, say a YES she isn’t certain about.”
+When she is at it, it gets pretty funny plus annoying.
+You need to see or hear her in action to understand the picture I tried painting above.
+It is interesting to recognize that she’s already imbibed something that strong.
+“It is more honourable to say a NO she is more sure about than say a YES she isn’t certain about.”
 Whenever she does this, I smile.

-“I will always, always, always say a No, over a Yes I am not ready for.”
+“I will always, always, always say a No over a Yes I am not ready for.”

 Below are some observations about my experience.

 Some Say Yes Out Of Courtesy.

 “I don’t want to offend the other person.com@ good manners.”
 We fail to understand and often overlook the fact that we can say no out of good manners.”